-The speed at which the solar system is traveling through the ISM distorts the heliosphere causing it to have a comet like shape with a blunt nose and a tail stretching out far behind, as shown in Figure 39.
+The speed at which the solar system is traveling through the ISM distorts the heliosphere causing it to have a comet like shape with a blunt nose and a tail stretching out far behind, as shown in Figure 41.
 This shape is in contrast to the spherical shape that one would expect from solar wind flowing radially out from the Sun.
-The comet like shape is the result of the ISM wind bending the solar wind back toward the heliospheric tail as illustrated in Figure 39.
+The comet like shape is the result of the ISM wind bending the solar wind back toward the heliospheric tail as illustrated in Figure 41.

-Figure 40 Heliosphere and Interstellar Medium (source: Wikipedia)
+Figure 42 Heliosphere and Interstellar Medium (source: Wikipedia)

-The structure of the heliosphere is shown in Figure 41.
-It consists of 4 basic regions:
+The structure of the heliosphere is shown in Figure 43.